ikyle53/rn/README.md

 **What does the word ‘debugger’ do in your code?**
 `debugger` creates a pseudo breakpoint on the line we want to break at.
 It basically does the same thing as breakpoint but we add it in as code.
 I know I'd forget it or something and not take it out.

+# 11. Mongo and Mongoose

+Five differences between SQL and NoSQL databases:

+SQL:

+1. Relational databases
+2. Table based
+3. Predefined schema
+4. Vertically scalable
+5. For for complex queries

+NoSQL:

+1. Non-relational
+2. Document based, key-value pairs, graph database, wide-column stores
+3. Dynamic schema
+4. Horizontally scalable
+5. Not fit for complex queries

+**What kind of data is a good fit for an SQL database?**

+Relational data that's stored in tables with a unique identifier for each record.

+**Give a real world example**

+A small business uses relational data to process orders for its products.
+It uses a table for customer info and each row of data (phone #, address, name) gets a unique ID.
+In another table each record includes the ID of the customer that places the oreder, the product ordered, quanitity and so on.

+**What kind of data is a good fit a NoSQL database?**
+Hierarchical data is typically a file system where like items are stored together as key-value pairs.

+**Give a real world example.**
+This can be a database full of transactions where all the orders are in one folder, stock of items in another folder, and employee information in another.

+**Which type of database is best for hierarchical data storage?**  NoSQL

+**Which type of database is best for scalability?**
+SQL - you won't have to buy new servers since you can increase the operformance of the hardware (vertical scaling).
+SQL also has more support so it's easier to scale with all the resources available.

+**What does SQL stand for?**
+Structured Query Language

+**What is a relational database?**
+Works with table!

+**What type of structure does a relational database work with?**
+Fields structure (ID, name, price, description, etc)

+**What is a ‘schema’?**
+A strict format that we have to follow each time like the above example.

+**What is a NoSQL database?**
+"Not only SQL" - Non tabular database that stores non-relational data.

+**How does it work?**
+The database is made of collections and within the collections are documents (kind of like a table.)
+You don't need a schema.

+**What is inside of a Mongo database?**
+The data is stored in one place and made up of collections of data that have documents inside of it with unique ID's.

+**Which is more flexible - SQL or MongoDB? and why.**
+it depends on the application and the data being stored.
+Different needs for different solutions.

+**What is the disadvantage of a NoSQL database?**
+Expensive!
+More servers for bigger projects.
+No schema, which means you can't rely on your record to have a certain field.
+No relations, which means more updating of data on your end.